EGI-Federation/documentation/content/en/internal/configuration-database/users-roles/_index.md

 ## Introduction

-In this section there is an explanation over the user accounts on GOCDB, how to manage them, and the roles defined in GOCDB.
+In the sub-pages there is an explanation over the user accounts on GOCDB, how to manage them, and the roles defined in GOCDB.